 Travel programme: You don’t have to explore South Africa on your own!
-Join a volunteer group or surf programme (both offered through Gap Year South Africa), or sign up to a marketing and communications internship in Cape Town.
+Join a volunteer group or surf programme, or sign up to a marketing and communications internship in Cape Town.

 This Southeast Asian nation is one of the few places that has authenticity; a new tourist destination that’s often described as ‘what Thailand once was’, Cambodia is a country with endless options and attractions.
 You can relax on a white sandy beach or hike in the mountain region – and with a rich cultural heritage, there are lots of monuments to see, too.